 I am on this journey with you and I invite us all to stay in this conversation and explore it together: "How can I be a hero?"
 Better yet, "how can I prepare and equip myself to show courage and be a hero in those moments in life that demand it?"

 I am committed that we all create a new and inspiring relationship to being a hero and allowing others to be heroes for us.
 Let yourself be empowered by the opportunity it is to make this kind of difference.
-This very commitment is the driving force of RESPONSE ABILITY: A Call for Courage.
+This very commitment is the driving force of RESPONSE ABILITY: A Call for Courageous Leadership.

 Think of a time someone was a hero for you and how you have never forgotten that person for what they did.
 You have never gotten over their courage and their actions — for you.